AshleyHurrelbrink/WebServer/README.md

 ### **INTERFACE**

-**The webserver contains a clean interface that allows users to view information regaurding the current status (status, address, listening port) and also allows users to switch between states (stopped, running and maintenance):**
+**The webserver contains a clean interface that allows users to view information regarding the current status (status, address, listening port) and also allows users to switch between states (stopped, running and maintenance):**

 **STOPPED**